 Would you like to spend your mornings bringing Jews back to their roots, and afternoons on trips, tours, and 5 star accommodations?

 Then Yeshivas Kayitz Mexico is for you!

-Our goal is to teach Bachurim what it takes to live on Shlichus, while providing them with the summer of a lifetime!
+Our goal is to teach Bachurim to live life with a Shlichus mindset "Neiros Lehair", while providing them with the summer of a lifetime!

 Bachurim will learn "Toras Hashlichus” as put forth by the Meshaleach, our Rebbe.

 They will visit various Shluchim and communities to learn and be inspired by those who devote themselves to this vital mission 365 days a year, 24/7.

 A special curriculum has been prepared, focusing precisely on the practical aspect of Shlichus.

 Experienced Shluchim will address a wide range of topics.